palaeoware/trevosim/docs/introduction.rst

 * Random overwrite when returning a duplicated organism to a playing field, providing a wider variance in terminal branch lengths.
 * To achieve the desired measures of tree symmetry and branch length we employed a fitness target of 0 and selection coin toss of 2, plus 5 playing fields of size 40, each with 5 non-identical environments of 3 masks, and a species difference of 8: all of these settings contribute towards the topology of the tree that evolves during a simulation.
 * Species difference also impacts on the homoplasy of the underlying character data, which informed the choice of this parameter value.
-* An unresolvable cut off of 2, precluding identical terminals
+* An unresolvable cut off of 2, precluding identical terminals.

 Subsequent data manipulation, conducted in R, included the following: